8 Tips on How to Overcome Fear of Flying

 It isn’t your fault that you have an issue with flying and it takes huge courage to reach out to someone for help.

-It’s really natural to feel how you feel and until you’ve completed the programme the fear is still there.
+It’s really natural to feel how you feel especially if you have tried other methods in the past that have not worked but until you’ve completed the program the fear will still be there.

 Don’t worry about that.